SynthKittenDev/Colony-Revival-Project/README.md

+# !!
+WARNING !!
+(READ THIS)

+.FLA file is unable to be uploaded here for unknown reasons, please download it here: https://bit.ly/2RE7v4x

 # INFORMATION!
 (READ THIS)

 Welcome to the Colony Revival Project github!
 This is a page where you can review the code and make changes to help improve Colony forever with bugfixes and improvements to the existing code that I have managed to salvage into a working copy.